alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 `.on()` sets up a listener, which will just perform its particular function when the right 'eventName' is passed to the emitter via `.emit()`.

-We're going to set up a big EventEmitter can detect any of our 'Intents', then do a function.
+We're going to set up a big EventEmitter can detect any of our 'Intents', then do a function based off that intent.
 Simple.

-**NB:
+---

+*Before we move on, here are a few notes on this specific EventEmitter:*

-- In line 4, you can register several different intent handler objects, but they will all be registered in this same EventEmitter, in pretty much the same way.
+- If you've read the SDK docs, you know that you can register several different intent handler objects, but they will all be registered in this same big EventEmitter, in pretty much the same way.
 They are in no way separate, so events can be emitted from one 'handler' or 'state handler' to another.
-- The default max number of listeners per EventEmitter is 10.
+- You may read there's a default maximum number of listeners per EventEmitter.
 The SDK overrides this to 'Infinity'.
-This isn't great, but there's no other way to easily make an emitter of arbitrary size.
+This isn't great, but there's no good way to  make an emitter of arbitrary size.
-- You may read in the EventEmitter documentation that by default, `this` in a listener-attached function refers to the EventEmitter object.
+- You may read in the EventEmitter documentation that the `this` keyword in a listener-attached function refers to the EventEmitter object.
 The SDK chooses to override this, so that is not the case here.
-We'll get back to this later.**
+We'll get back to this later.

+---

 After the AlexaRequestEmitter (which is named `handler`) is declared, the function gives it a bunch of extra properties, which for the most part will be actually set later.
 The simple ones are:

-- \_event: event (from lambda parameters)
+- \_event: event -- *(the request object, formatted as described [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#request-format).)*
-- \_context: context (from lambda parameters)
-- \_callback: callback (from lambda parameters, if provided)
+- \_context: context -- *(the context object of the **Lambda function** (not to be confused with `event.context`).
+Documented [here](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html))*
+- \_callback: callback -- *(the callback specified by the Lambda function.
+This isn't used by the SDK at present)*
 - state: null
 - appId: null
 - response: {}
 - dynamoDBTableName: null
 - saveBeforeResponse: false
-- i18n: i18n (the 'i18next' module variable)
+- i18n: i18n -- *(the `i18next` module variable.
+It will be used for translation, and the SDK will set up the backend of this later.)*
 - locale: undefined
 - resources: undefined

-`event` is the request object, formatted as described [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#request-format).

-`context` is the context object of the **Lambda function** (not to be confused with `event.context`) and is documented [here](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html).

-`callback` is the callback specified by the Lambda function.
-This isn't used by the SDK, but hopefully will be soon.
+The `handler` function also gives its EventEmitter 2 more complex properties:

+- `registerHandlers`
+- `execute`

-The `handler` function also gives its EventEmitter two more properties, which are two functions: `registerHandlers` and `execute`.
-These actually call two other functions `RegisterHandlers()` and `HandleLambdaEvent()`, but bind the `this` of these functions to the AlexaRequestEmitter object.
-This means that whenever these functions use `this`, they refer to the AlexaRequestEmitter, not the function's own `this`.
-We'll cover what `HandleLambdaEvent()` does when it's called later; however, it makes sense to cover RegisterHandlers now.
+These are functions that call two global functions (`RegisterHandlers` and `HandleLambdaEvent`), but bind the `this` keyword of these functions to the AlexaRequestEmitter object.
+This means that whenever these functions use `this`, they refer to the AlexaRequestEmitter, not the function's global `this`.

+We'll cover what `HandleLambdaEvent()` does when it's called later; however, it makes sense to cover `RegisterHandlers()` now.

 ### What does this RegisterHandlers/registerHandlers function do?